Sign In / Sign Out

 In fulfilling its mission, the clinic strives to promote access to justice by offering free legal services to people who do not have adequate resources to hire a private attorney.

-The Civil Litigation Clinic is a one semester course.
+The Innovation Advancement Program Clinic is a one semester course.

 Students are expected to spend a minimum of 270 hours in the Clinic during the one semester.